OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

   - Point to services running on a static testing environment.
   - Create all the external dependencies for each feature branch.
 - The build server (in my case, GitHub Actions) is more tightly coupled with the deployment server.
 It's aware of different channels and runbooks.
 - The deployment dashboard in the Octopus project only shows the last 3 successful deployments to an environment.
-If I had many feature branches in flight, I’d need to go to the project's releases page to see the latest deployment for my branch.
+If I had many feature branches in flight, I'd need to go to the project's releases page to see the latest deployment for my branch.

 ## Conclusion